 When you have a federation server proxy farm, all federation server proxy computers must use the same server authentication certificate.
 For more information, see When to Create a Federation Server Proxy Farm.

-Token-signing certificates do not have to be issued for federation server proxies.
+Client authentication certificates are not required for AD FS federation server proxies.

 If any certificate that you use has certificate revocation lists (CRLs), the server with the configured certificate must be able to contact the server that distributes the CRLs.
 The type of CRL determines what ports are used.